FedIIC: Towards Robust Federated Learning for Class-Imbalanced Medical Image Classification: Methodology

 \subsection{Intra-Client Contrastive Learning}

-The goal in FL is to obtain a well-performed global classification model $\mathcal{F} \gets f(g({X}))$, where $g(\cdot)$ and $f(\cdot)$ represent the feature extractor and the linear classifier respectively.
-One straightforward solution is to pursue well-performing models during the local training phase before aggregation.
-Unfortunately, as local data is often limited and imbalanced, simply imposing a cross entropy loss may be sub-optimal.
-Therefore, we introduce supervised contrastive learning (SCL) to assist local training, which is proven to be effective for representation learning \cite{marrakchi2021fighting}.
+Limited local data affects data diversity (\textit{i.e.}, limited $(\mathcal{Z}_c, \mathcal{Z}_a)$ combinations), especially for minority classes, making $\mathcal{Z}_c$ less distinguishable.
+To emphasize more on the learning of $\mathcal{Z}_c$, supervised contrastive learning (SCL), proven to be effective for representation learning \cite{marrakchi2021fighting,kang2021exploring,li2022targeted,zhu2022balanced}, is introduced in local training.
 The basic loss function of SCL can be formulated as

-where $I$ denotes the index set of the multiviewed batch, $\left| \cdot \right|$ represents the number of elements in a set, $A(i) = I \backslash \{i\}, P(i) = \{s \in A(i) \vert y_s=y_i \}$, $\tau$ represents the temperature, and $z$ denotes the $l_2$-normalized embedding of a sample.
-Note that in this paper, we use a 2-layer MLP $h(\cdot)$ to obtain $z$ before it is normalized as \cite{chen2020simple}, \textit{i.e.} $z=\frac{h(g(x))}{ \lVert h(g(x))\rVert_2}$.
-The key idea of SCL is to keep the embeddings of the same class closer (measured by the cosine similarity) while pushing the embeddings of different classes further away, producing a compact embedding space for the downstream task (\textit{e.g.} image classification).
+where $I$ denotes the index set of the multi-view batch generated by different augmentations (\textit{e.g.} the two views in Fig. \ref{framework} ), $\left| \cdot \right|$ measures the number of elements in a set, $A(i) = I \backslash \{i\}, P(i) = \{s \in A(i) \vert y_s=y_i \}$, $\tau$ represents the temperature, and $z$ denotes the $l_2$-normalized embedding of a sample $x$.
+Note that in this paper, we use a 2-layer MLP $h(\cdot)$ to obtain $z$ before it is normalized as \cite{chen2020simple}, \textit{i.e.} $z=\frac{h(g(x))}{ \left\| h(g(x)) \right\|_2}$.
+In the multi-view batch, $\mathcal{L}_{SCL}$ keeps the embeddings of the same class closer while pushing the embeddings of different classes further away, which helps the model learn better $\mathcal{Z}_c$ of each class due to richer $\mathcal{Z}_a$.
+However, SCL can not perfectly address class imbalance as the majority classes would benefit more from Eq. \ref{SCL} following traditional training losses (\textit{e.g.} the cross entropy loss).
+To overcome this problem, we propose to employ a dynamic temperature $\tau^{\prime} := P\tau = (p^i p^j)^t\tau$ in Eq. \ref{SCL} inspired by \cite{zhu2022balanced,kang2021exploring}, where $p^i$ is the prior probability of class $i$ in the local dataset and $t$ is a parameter set as 0.5 by default.
+Hence, the loss function is rewritten as

-However, SCL can not perfectly address class imbalance from the perspective of optimization.
-Assuming there are both majority classes and minority classes in the dataset, the fastest paths to minimize $\mathcal{L}_{SCL}$ are: \begin{enumerate} \item Increasing the intra-class similarity of a majority class; \item Decreasing the inter-class similarity of any two different majority classes. \end{enumerate} Therefore, SCL tends to focus more on the majority classes like traditional training methods (\textit{e.g.} the CE loss).
-To overcome this problem, instead of either choosing a specific/fixed number of positive samples of each class for contrastive learning \cite{kang2020exploring} (\textit{i.e.}, balancing the numerator in Eq. \ref{SCL}) or adjusting the ordinary sum to a class-weighted sum in the denominator \cite{zhu2022balanced} in Eq. \ref{SCL}, we modify the calculation of similarity in SCL with a zoom factor $P$.
-Specifically, the similarity between two embeddings $z_i$ and $z_j$ is calculated as